Tax Credits and Reliefs for Over 65's - IT 45

 All previous gifts and inheritances taken by a child since 5 December 1991 are taken into account in arriving at the tax free threshold.

-The above provisions apply to all and are not restricted to individuals over 65.
+The above provisions apply to all and are not restricted to individuals over a certain age.

 Dwelling House Exemption